Scholarships

 Title | Dates | Apply |

 Latino Community Credit UnionIn 2016, we began our scholarship program with the goal of increasing our members’ access to higher education.
 Since then, we have awarded $350,000 in scholarship funding to support our members on their academic journeys.
 Scholarship recipients have launched professional careers in a variety of areas including health care, public policy, technology, the arts, and more.
 At LCCU, we take great pride in empowering our members to achieve their dreams and give back to their communities.
-The scholarship is for members of LCCU pursuing higher education at any technical college or university in the U.S. In order to qualify, you must: ~Currently attend or plan to enroll in any accredited post-secondary educational or technical institution in the U. S. to pursue an associate or bachelor's degree. ~Have a grade point average of 2.5 or higher. ~Demonstrate qualities of distinguished character and leadership.
-Extra consideration will be given to applicants who themselves and/or their parents/legal guardians use LCCU as their primary financial institution.
-Former applicants/winners are encouraged to apply. |
+The scholarship is for members of LCCU pursuing higher education at any technical college or university in the U.S. In order to qualify, you must:

 |